-- 1) This step is strongly required for...
+1) This step is strongly required for...

-- 2) This calculation is very critical to....
+2) This calculation is very critical to...

-- (Answers: Delete strongly and very)
+(Answers: Delete strongly and very)

-In this issue's Toolkit, we consider the sometimes tricky but usually simple issue of when to use "-" in technical writing.

 Some Basics of Hyphen Use

 In the many works on English usage, you can find a huge number of rules and guidelines for hyphenation.
 In this limited space, however, we'll look at just a few that most commonly cause problems for writers of technical papers.